Pz Kpfw Tiger Ausf. B "Tiger II"

-The following documents was made by 506.
-Panzer-Abteilung in preperation of a visit by Albert Speer between 26 September and 1 October 1944.
+The following documents was made by schwere Panzer-Abteilung 506 in preperation of a visit by Albert Speer between 26 September and 1 October 1944.
 Of special interest is the point made about using combat tracks, rather than transport tracks, for train transportation.

 Subject: Items from the visit by Reich minister Speer.

 Since 15 September 1944, the battalion has been fully equipped with the Panzerkampfwagen VIB.
 The soldiers are satisfied with the new vehicle.
 The problems experienced so far has been teething problems1, and once they have been fixed, the Tiger B is the heavy tank.

 The following mechanical malfunctions has arisen after 50 to 100 kilometers of travel: